Open days and events

 Typically, one credit equates to 10 hours of work.

 Your performance will be assessed through a combination of coursework and written/practical examinations.
 Forms of assessment may typically include essays and other written assignments, oral presentations, lab work and occasionally by examination, depending on the modules selected.
-All students also undertake a research-based dissertation of 12,000 words.
+All students also undertake a research based dissertation between 10,000 to 12,000 words.

 Programmes are divided into modules.
-You will normally take modules totalling 180-190 credits as outlined below.
-King’s College London reviews the modules offered on a regular basis to provide up-to-date, innovative and relevant programmes of study.
-Therefore, modules offered may change, and not all optional modules given below are offered every year.
+You will take modules totalling 180-190 credits as outlined below.
 You are required to take the following modules:

 King’s College London reviews the modules offered on a regular basis to provide up-to-date, innovative and relevant programmes of study.
 Therefore, modules offered may change.
 We suggest you keep an eye on the course finder on our website for updates.